NZpatelK/SkyPing/README.md

 ### Notification Settings

-Two settings live in the modal and apply to both test flights and real reminders:
+Three settings live in the modal and apply to both test flights and real reminders:

 **Flight Speed:**
 | Option | Speed Range |